Dustin Brown (ice hockey): 2008–2016: Stanley Cup championships and captaincy

 On July 28, 2012, Brown had his "Day with the Cup".
 Each year after a team has won the Stanley Cup, players, front office and hockey operation staff each get a day with the Stanley Cup.
 Brown hinted on the Tonight Show with Jay Leno he would bring the Cup back home.
 He did just that, bringing it to Ithaca High School in late July.

-2012–13 season

-During the lockout-shortened season, Brown finished with 18 goals and 29 points in 46 games.
-The Kings reached the Western Conference Finals for a second-straight year, but fell in five games to the Blackhawks.
+During the lockout-shortened season, Brown finished shortened regular season with 18 goals and 11 assists for 29 points in 46 games.
+The Kings reached the Western Conference finals for a second-straight year, but fell in five games to the Presidents' Trophy-winning and eventual Stanley Cup champion Chicago Blackhawks.

-2013–14 season and second Stanley Cup

 On July 18, 2013, the Kings signed Brown to an eight-year, $47 million contract extension.
-In the 2014 Stanley Cup Finals, Brown led the Kings to another Stanley Cup title, despite facing some criticism for more muted contributions on the team's run to the title.
-In the Finals against the New York Rangers, Brown scored the overtime winner in Game 2 to give the Kings a 5–4 victory and a 2–0 series lead, and he scored again during the Kings' 2–1 loss in Game 4.
+In the 2014 Stanley Cup Final, Brown led the Kings to another Stanley Cup title, despite facing some criticism for more muted contributions on the team's run to the title.
+In the Cup Final against the New York Rangers, Brown scored the overtime winner in game 2 to give the Kings a 5–4 victory and a 2–0 series lead, and he scored again during the Kings' 2–1 loss in game 4.
 At the conclusion of the 2013–14 season, Brown was awarded the Mark Messier Leadership Award "in recognition of his commitment and service to charities in his community".

+On November 26, 2014, Brown recorded his 200th NHL goal in a 4–0 Kings win over the Minnesota Wild.

+After the Kings missed the playoffs entirely for the first time since 2009 in 2015, Brown and the Kings returned to the playoffs in 2016 only to fall in the first round in five games to the San Jose Sharks.